top of page

 PRESS KIT

-Francesco is currently pursuing the Doctor of Musical Arts degree at The Juilliard School, where he also completed a master’s degree as a Kovner Fellow.
-He holds degrees from The Royal Danish Academy of Music and Rutgers University, where he won the concerto competition.
-The area of focus in his doctoral studies is Danish songs, and he specializes in coaching singers in the Danish language.
+Barfoed is a candidate for the Doctor of Musical Arts degree at The Juilliard School, where he also completed his master’s degree.
+He holds degrees from The Royal Danish Academy of Music and Rutgers University and has completed additional training at SongFest and Carnegie Hall’s SongStudio.
+The topic of his doctoral dissertation is on Danish composer Rued Langgaard and his songs, and he specializes in coaching singers in the Danish language.